MediaComem/docker-brownbag/README.md

 are making another attack.
 ```

+Again, our `clock.sh` script is a long-running command (due to the `while` loop).
+The container will
-Use Ctrl-C to stop the script (the container will stop and be removed automatically thanks to the
+keep running until the script is stopped.
+Use Ctrl-C to stop it (the container will stop and be
-`--rm` option).
+removed automatically thanks to the `--rm` option).

 That's nice, but let's create a fancier version of our clock.
 Run a new Bash shell based on our
 `fortune-clock:1.0` image: